Earth and Mars Comparison

 Planet Mars - from National Geographic.
 Lots of information on the red planet and links to other resources

-For information on Mars at Opposition go to Astra' Mars at Opposition page.
+For information on Mars at Opposition go to Astra's Mars at Opposition page.

 For more general Observing information check out Astra's Observers page.